 - Former directors of Forest Oil Corporation in the Sabine Oil & Gas bankruptcy against fiduciary duty claims concerning the merger between Forest Oil and Sabine.
 We successfully obtained decision from the Bankruptcy Court, and, on appeal, the District Court, holding that the claims against our clients were entirely without merit.

 - Patriot National in an action in federal court by two hedge funds concerning the sale of securities in a private investment in public equity (“PIPE”) transaction.

 - Directors of Patriot National and the company in a shareholder action in Delaware Chancery Court asserting breach of fiduciary duty claims.

 - Whitebox Advisors in Puerto Rico’s debt adjustment proceedings and related litigation against stakeholders and bond trustee.

 - Charles Koppelman and CAK Entertainment, former entertainment advisor to the estate of Prince Rogers Nelson in proceedings and actions related to the estate.

 - Mining and metal recovery holding company, the Renco Group, and certain shareholders, in defending thousands of individual suits brought by Peruvian plaintiffs asserting mass tort and vicarious liability claims, including developing and asserting defenses based on the doctrine of international comity and Peru’s assertions of sovereignty.

-- Association of Financial Guaranty Insurers, a trade association comprised of the leading monoline insurers, in successful First Circuit and United States Supreme Court appeals concerning whether Puerto Rican law allowing Puerto Rico, rather than Congress, to restructure its debt was unconstitutional and preempted by the Federal Bankruptcy Code.
+- Association of Financial Guaranty Insurers, a trade association comprised of the leading monoline insurers, in a successful First Circuit argument that a Puerto Rican law allowing Puerto Rico, rather than Congress, to restructure its debt was unconstitutional and preempted by the Federal Bankruptcy Code.